rstayalive/setupmenu/README.md

 Script work with FreePBX 11/13 CentOS 6.X under root

 UPD.
-Now this script support Centos 7 with asterisk 13.
+Now this script support Centos 7 with FreePBX 14.
 (This is beta)

 usage: